WHAT WOULD IT FEEL LIKE TO BE FREE?

 Answer.
 I personally did not go the AA route, though I did go to meetings and found the experience invaluable (because there were good things that happened to me in it, because there were bad things that happened to me in it).
-This program is entirely supplemental to any recovery modality.
+This program is entirely supplemental to any recovery modality or can be used as a modality in its own right.
 I do not believe each person recovers the same as the next person or has the same needs as the next - I believe each of us has a distinct path to walk and your recovery or process looks just like that - your recovery or process.
 For some of you, that may mean AA meetings.
 For some, that may mean never setting foot in the door of an AA meeting.
 This course is exactly the same no matter what your decision is.
 I do, however, believe you need to try something on before making a decision about it, so I always recommend giving at least one or two meetings a go.

 Q. What is the time commitment each week?

 Answer.
 As little or as much as you allow time for.
 The minimum is 5 minutes to read an email each day, 10 minutes for a morning practice, a few minutes throughout the day to incorporate a few practices, and one hour a week for a recorded lecture, one hour a week for a group coaching call (which is optional), and about one hour a week in assignments.
 So, minimum, about 3 to 5 hours a week for it to be of benefit to you.
 You could also go nuts and throw yourself into the work, and spend upwards of 20 hours a week.